Our Commitment to Quality

 Since 2004 when the nursery first opened, we have had a tangible commitment to quality.
 We followed quality programmes developed especially for early years, which examine and help to continuously improve the way we do things.
 Setting targets, measuring service and rewarding staff performance is at the heart of everything we do.
 If we can retain motivated and skilled staff, this will have positive benefits for your children.

 The nursery is currently enrolled in four quality programmes:

 - The Curiosity Approach (Staff, Leadership, Operations, Curriculum)

 - Scores on the Doors (Food Hygiene)

 - Healthy Eating (Brighton and Hove Initiative)

-- OFSTED SEF – Self-evaluation leading to inspection every 4 years.
-See Ofsted pages (Link)
+- OFSTED SEF – Self-evaluation leading to inspection every 2-3 years.

-The programme is divided up into three monthly modules which set out to examine and improve every aspect of the nursery operation.
+The Curiosity programme is divided up into modules which set out to examine and improve every aspect of the nursery operation.
 The modules are as follows: